ibn-salem/thesis/README.md

 ### Title page

-Metadata variable such as title, university, and reviews can be modified in the file `preamble.txt`.
+Metadata variable such as title, university, and reviews can be modified in the file `preamble.tex`.
 This template contains two different kinds of title pages.
 You can modify or remove them in the latex file `titlepage.tex`.

 - The actual title page and second page are completely customized according to the requirements of my university.